haroldparis/origines/README.md

 ### Google Analytics:

-Google Analytics code can be found directly in the function.php file.
+Google Analytics Property ID can be added in the Origines Panel available in your admin area.

-In order to configure it, you need to update the $propertyID variable "UA-XXX" with your GA Property ID.
+In order to configure it, you need to update your property ID "UA-XXX" with your GA Property ID.

 ### Feedbacks needed: